William Chamberlaine: Continued career

 Chamberlaine was promoted to major in 1910, and assigned to commanded Fort Warren, the post which provided defense for Boston Harbor.
 In 1911, he commanded his battalion as provisional infantry soldiers on the U.S.-Mexico border.
 From late 1911 until September 1913, Chamberlaine was director of the Coast Artillery School.
 In his next assignment, Chamberlaine served as assistant to the Chief of Coast Artillery.
 While carrying out this assignment, Chamberlaine served on boards and committees which made recommendations for improving the coastal defenses of Panama, Guantanamo Bay, and the Chesapeake Bay.

 From March 1914 to February 1917, Chamberlaine was in command at Fort Andrews in Boston Harbor.
 He was then assigned to Fort Totten, New York as assistant to the commander of the North Atlantic Coast Artillery District; in this position, Chamberlaine planned for and coordinated the coast defenses of U.S. harbors in New York and New England.
-He was promoted to lieutenant colonel in July, 1917.
+He was promoted to lieutenant colonel in July, 1917, three months after the American entry into World War I.

 World War I

 In August 1917, Chamberlaine was promoted to colonel and assigned to command the 6th Provisional Coast Artillery Regiment, which he organized, trained, and led to France.

 As a result of the contacts and relationships acquired during his previous experience in France, upon arrival, Chamberlaine was assigned as the U.S. liaison officer at the French Army's General Artillery Headquarters.
 He was promoted to brigadier general on December 17, 1917, and assigned to command the 57th Field Artillery Brigade.

 Chamberlaine commanded the 2nd Division's 2nd Field Artillery Brigade in May and June 1918.
 On June 24, 1918, during the Battle of Belleau Wood, Chamberlaine's artillery units fired a 14-hour barrage in preparation for an infantry attack led by Maurice E. Shearer's 5th Marine Regiment.
-Chamberlaine's success during the Belleau Wood fight led to his selection as commander of the American Expeditionary Force's Railway Artillery Reserve, which he led during the Battle of Saint-Mihiel and the Meuse-Argonne Offensive.
-He was recommended for promotion to major general, but the war ended before the recommendation was acted on.
+Chamberlaine's success during the Belleau Wood fight led to his selection as commander of the American Expeditionary Forces' Railway Artillery Reserve, which he led during the Battle of Saint-Mihiel and the Meuse-Argonne Offensive.
+He was recommended for promotion to major general, but the war ended due to the armistice with Germany in November before the recommendation was acted on.